 Once you have all the studs measured, measure them one more time…just to be sure.

-Once you’re sure they’re all going to turn out the same length, make your cuts using your table saw or miter saw.
+If you’re convinced they will all turn out the same length, make your cuts using your table or miter saw.

-Since studs are placed every sixteen inches on center, we’re now going to mark out where we’re going to be mounting the studs.
+Studs are placed every sixteen inches on center.
+Next, we’re going to mark where the studs go.

 Important note: Did you catch that part about the studs being 16″ on center?
 You can’t simply measure every 16″ from the end and expect that to work well.
 The drywall is designed in lengths so that it’s going to fit over the studs.
-But if you’re off in your measurements then you’re going to be constantly cutting drywall and creating more work for yourself down the road.
+But if your measurements are off, you’ll constantly cut drywall and create more work for yourself later.

-The easy way to fix that is to account for the width of the stud when you’re mounting them to the wall frame.
+The easy way to fix that is to account for the stud’s width when mounting them to the wall frame.

 Studs are usually an inch and a half thick.
-So all we need to do is back out 3/4 ” from our measurement each time.
+So, we need to back out 3/4″ from our measurement each time.